hyperNURb/hypernurb.github.io/index.md

 *T-Mobile*…

+##### Octane AI
+Octane AI is a Facebook Messenger chatbot platform that specializes in ecommerce marketing.
+My resposibilities were to develop features focused around Shopify integration and build 3rd party platform integrations.

 ##### Reciprocity Inc.
 I was hired as a subcontractor for an open-source _GGRC_ (Google Governance, Risk and Compliance) project led by Google.
 One of my primary duties is to improve the current front end architecture and its performance.